dillonpan/exit-surveys/README.md

 False    0.483871
 Name: dissatisfied, dtype: float64

 We could do the above for each the other "service_cat" or we can do it all at once using a Pivot Table.
-The only issue with uing a Pivot Table is that the values we're using ("dissatisfied") includes NaN/Null values.
+The only issue with using a Pivot Table is that the values we're using ("dissatisfied") includes NaN/Null values.
 Pivot tables read boolean values as True=1 and False=0, NaN values would cause an error.
 ```python
 print(combined_updated['dissatisfied'].value_counts(dropna=False))
 ```